 COLFAX — The good times kept rolling in Colfax despite wet, rainy weather Saturday night.
 More than 150 residents turned out to Rock the Quarry, a bi-annual fundraiser for Colfax’s Quarry Springs Park.

 Colfax Mayor David Mast said organizers decided to move the event indoors after looking at the weather forecast Saturday morning while setting up for the event, which featured several bands, a food truck and a beer garden.
-After holding the first event last September, Mast said city leaders knew they wanted to keep it going.
-Funds raised during Saturday night’s event will go right back into Quarry Park, Mast said.
+After hosting the first event last September, Mast said city leaders knew they wanted to keep it going.
+Funds raised during Saturday night’s event will go right back into Quarry Springs Park, Mast said.

 “We want to get some income so that we can continue to make improvements to the park,” Mast said.

 Working around the rain organizers decided to set up for the concert in the indoor archery range, which had enough space to get concertgoers out of the showers.
 Featuring music from Slipstream, Harvest Band and Richard Arndt, the all ages event had space for residents to move, groove, rock and roll on Saturday night.